SAKET-SK/FPS-GAME/README.md

 1) Folder entitled "FPS" is the version of the same game I made with taking the reference form the video from Youtube channel of FreeCodeCamp.
 2) The the 2nd folder is the bunch of the original project created by the developer/ tutor of the video.
 Link to the same is :-  https://github.com/beaucarnes/unity_fps/tree/master/complete_project

 Below is the video of the my project.
 It starts at 0:15, so have a bit patience for 15 seconds after starting the below video 😅😅.
-Also make sure sound is on for better experience.
+Also make sure sound is on for better realistic experience.

 https://user-images.githubusercontent.com/60461421/129842592-3d075929-4aa2-4898-b5eb-d2833c825489.mp4